Family of Pope Leo XIV: Mildred Prevost (1911–1990)

 Leo XIV's mother, Mildred Agnes (December 30, 1911 (Note: The year is disputed; her gravestone lists her birth year as 1912, however baptismal records indicate she was baptized on February 4, 1912, with a birthdate of December 30, 1911.) – June 18, 1990), was born in Chicago to a Louisiana Creole family that had moved from the 7th Ward of New Orleans.
 After attending Immaculata High School on the North Side of Chicago, she graduated from DePaul University with a bachelor's degree in library science in 1947.
 She earned a master's degree in education in 1949.
 She married Louis Prevost, who was eight years younger than her, in her mid-30s.
 The couple had three sons: Louis, John, and Robert.
 She was an accomplished singer and performer, having her own recording of the Ave Maria, and competed in the 1941 Chicagoland Music Festival.
 She worked as an educator and librarian at Von Steuben High School and for Holy Name Cathedral.
-She was the librarian at Mendel Catholic High School in Roseland, Chicago in the 1970s, and her son, now Leo XIV, later worked there, as well.
+She was the librarian at Mendel Catholic High School in Roseland, Chicago in the 1970s, and her son, now Leo XIV, later taught there, as well.

 Mildred Prevost died from cancer in 1990.